Good photography makes an impact. It is able to enhance the qualities of an artwork rather than detract from them.

 Two-dimensional artworks present their own challenges to the photographer.
 The control of existing lighting and the use of additional lighting often presents great difficulties in the case of surfaces that cannot be moved, to prevent uneven exposure and glare.
 The successful photography of stained glass also contends with a great variation of light as well as awkward angles of view.
 All of these challenges need to be met both at the moment the shutter is pressed and in post-production.
 What appears to simply be a good photographic image is sometimes a combination of the skillful use of hardware and software and hours of work.

-If you're in any doubt, the two photographs above really are of the same painting.
+If you're in any doubt, the two photographs above really do show the same painting.

 Photography makes the difference ...